 - Facial pain or heaviness which increases with bending forward

-- On examination, nasal mucosa looks oedematous
+- On examination, nasal mucosa appears oedematous

-- Smear examination of nasal secretion with giemsa’s stain or Wright’s stain shows 10% of eosinophil in allergic sinusitis.
+- Smear examination of nasal secretion with Giemsa’s stain or Wright’s stain shows 10% of eosinophil in allergic sinusitis.

 - In sinusitis with infectious origin, eosinophilia is absent